On The Doubly Stochastic Realization Of Spectra: Introduction

-It is well-known (see~\cite{j:jo}) that (NIEP) is equivalent to (SIEP).
-More precisely, if the $n$-tuples $(\lambda_1;\lambda_2,...,\lambda_n)$ is the spectrum of an $n\times n$ nonnegative matrix $A,$ then $(\lambda_1;\lambda_2,...,\lambda_n)$ is also the spectrum of a nonnegative $\lambda_1$-generalized stochastic matrix.
-In addition, (SIEP) and (DIEP) are known not to be equivalent (see~\cite{j:jo}) and hence the obvious question to consider here is how these two problems are connected.
-Our intention in this paper, is to establish some relation between these two problems.
-More generally, if $\lambda=(\lambda_1,...,\lambda_n)$ is the spectrum of an $n\times n$ nonnegative matrix $A,$ what can be done to $\lambda$ in order to have it realized by an $n\times n$ doubly stochastic matrix.
-In addition, the problem of finding sufficient conditions on a stochastic matrix to be cospectral to a doubly stochastic matrix is also considered here.
+It is well-known (see \cite{John_81}) that (NIEP) is equivalent to (SIEP).
+More precisely, if $\left(\lambda_1; \lambda_2, \ldots, \lambda_n\right)$ is the spectrum of an $n\times n$ nonnegative matrix $A,$ then $\left(\lambda_1; \lambda_2, \ldots, \lambda_n\right)$ is also the spectrum of a nonnegative $\lambda_1-$generalized stochastic matrix.
+On the other hand, (SIEP) and (DIEP) are known not to be equivalent (see \cite{John_81}) so the problem of characterizing which stochastic matrices are similar (or cospectral) to doubly stochastic matrices is of interest as it sheds light on how these two problems differ.

-Finally, we conclude this section by some results from~\cite{r:ra} but first we need to introduce some more relevant notation.
-Let $V_{n-1}=I_{n-1}-(1+\frac{1}{\sqrt{n}})J_{n-1}$ and define the block matrix $U_n=\left(